Frequently Asked Questions About Blepharoplasty

 9. What are the risks of blepharoplasty?

-Blepharoplasty, like all surgery, has risks that you must know about before your decide to have the surgery.
-Minor complications associated with blepharoplasty include temporary double or blurry vision, temporary swelling, and or tiny white pimples.
-Your two eyes may heal at different rates, which can mean that they will be asymmetrical temporarily.
-More seriously, you may develop permanent asymmetry or difficulty in closing your eyes and keeping them closed.
-You may also develop ectropion (where your eyelid gapes outwards) or entropion (where it curls inward), although these are rare possibilities.
-Ectropion can lead to dry eyes and entropion can cause infections and pain because your eyelashes may scrape against your eye.
-Further surgery would be needed to correct these problems.
+Blepharoplasty, like all surgery, has risks.
+Minor complications associated with blepharoplasty include temporary double or blurry vision, temporary swelling, and tiny white pimples around your eyes.
+Your eyes may also heal at different rates, which can mean that they will be temporarily asymmetrical.
+More serious risks include permanent asymmetry or difficulty closing your eyes and keeping them closed.

 Back to Top